mathursam/fixorchestra/Concepts-Part1-MessageStructures.md

 ## Next

 In subsequent tutorials, we explain concepts of workflow, conditional expressions, and other details of Orchestra.
+The next concept tutorial is [Orchestra Concepts Part 2: Workflow and Scenarios](https://github.com/FIXTradingCommunity/fix-orchestra/wiki/Concepts-Part2-Workflow-and-Scenarios).

+To learn how to access message structures programmatically, see [Orchestra Hands-on Tutorial Part 1: Accessing Message Structures](https://github.com/FIXTradingCommunity/fix-orchestra/wiki/Hands-on-Part1-Accessing-Message-Structures).